-Basically, a globe is a miniature physical representation of the Earth, its landforms and water bodies.
-A globe also includes human constructions, such as the borders that delineate countries, as well as lines that span the globe’s circumference.
+Basically, a globe is a miniature physical representation of the Earth.
+The parts of a globe include its landforms and bodies of water.
+A globe also includes human inventions, such as the borders that delineate countries, as well as lines that span the globe’s circumference.
 Although specific features of individual globes may vary slightly, all share the same significant elements.

 Although a single interconnected ocean covers more than 70 percent of the Earth’s surface, globes divide this ocean into four or five separate components, based primarily on the outlines of the continents.
 Some globes show four oceans: the Atlantic, Pacific, Indian and Arctic, with many additionally partitioning the Atlantic and Pacific into North and South sectors.
 The U.S. Board on Geographic Names officially recognizes a fifth ocean, known as the Southern or Antarctic Ocean, which is frequently labeled on globes.
 Additionally, some globes show ocean currents, such as the Gulf Stream.
 Globes also display other types of water bodies, such as seas, gulfs, bays and major rivers and lakes.